donavon/lloop/README.md

 The `User` component would receive the following props:
 `name`, `sex`, `age`, and `imgUrl`.
-You find yourself popping in and out of JSX, making the code cumbersome to read.
+You find yourself context switching in and out of JSX, making the code cumbersome to read that stright markup.
-But it's the way we've always done it.
+But it's the way we've always done it, so it must be right.

 ## But is there a better way?

-Lloop can accomplish the same thing without context switching between JSX and JavaScript, and with only 3 llines of code.
+Lloop can accomplish the same thing without popping between JSX and JavaScript.

 ```js
 <Loop items={users} primaryKey="name">